 Lindsey Dryden is a documentary filmmaker from the United Kingdom who worked on television documentaries for the BBC and the History Channel prior to beginning her filmmaking career.
 At the JBFC Dryden worked on filming, editing, and postproduction for her latest documentary, Plié.
 In addition, she presented a screening of Lost and Sound, her documentary about music, deafness, and the incredible human brain.

 Mohamed Siam is an independent documentary and fiction filmmaker from Egypt who works to bring Egyptian themes to film audiences both inside and outside the country.
 He has directed four short narrative and documentary films, including For Women Only, a documentary depicting a veiled girl’s daily life.
 His shorts have been selected at many international festivals.
 Françoise Tourmen has been a documentary and fiction film editor since 1981.
 Recent projects include the feature Elles starring Juliette Binoche and the feature documentary The Referees by Yves Hinant.
-Siam and Tourmen collaborated on editing Siam’s debut feature documentary, produced with support, in part, from the Sundance Institute Documentary Film Program and ITVS, while in residency.
+While in residency, Siam and Tourmen collaborated on editing Siam’s debut feature documentary, produced with support from the Sundance Institute Documentary Film Program and ITVS.

 Lucio Gregoretti has written the music for approximately 100 plays and film scores, working with directors including Carlo Lizzani, Margarethe von Trotta, and Lina Wertmüller.
 He also has composed many operas and symphonic and chamber music pieces, receiving commissions from numerous organizations and international festivals.
 His music has been performed around the world.
 During his time at the JBFC, he attended screenings, presented public programs, and worked with students.